NebulaBC/ports.py/README.md

 4. `python3 ports.py firstrun` (make extra sure to enter your SSH port!)

 After the first run of ports.py, you can run `python3 ports.py open` or `python3 ports.py close`.

+ports.py is currently working.
+Feel free to use ports.py with the instructions above.